What kind of applications do you expect to be driven by this work?

 IBM is putting in the most effort to this point, but certainly HP, Oracle and Sun are all very engaged.
 Then there is a variety of smaller companies like Platform and Entropia or United Devices.
 Microsoft is still in the watch-and-see mode, but I think they get it.
 Where is the intersection of grid computing and Web services?

 The open grid services architectural (OGSA) effort is working to take grid technologies and integrate them into a Web services framework.
 In a sense, that work is integrating management capabilities into Web services.
-The concept of Web services already speaks to invoking potential in a distributed
+The concept of Web services already speaks to invoking potential in a distributed environment, but it doesn't address issues of manageability, and that's what OGSA is doing.
+I think it's a very synergistic relationship.
+How do you think grid computing will impact the enterprise applications market -- efforts such as ERP or CRM?

 It should enable new solutions and business models based on outsourcing and de-emphasizing the current coupling between providers of computing and their users.
 Initially you should see, within enterprises, more and more de-coupling of production and consumption of computing, and increasingly people will work out how to build various forms of service provider offerings.
 No one has been able to do that effectively to this point.
 How far have users come in terms of tapping into the potential for grid computing?